 The employee submits transactions for time made up until the total time lost has been recouped and cleared from the system.

-Employees are allowed up to one year (12 months) in which they can make up time for work missed due to adverse weather.
-After the one-year expiration date,
+Employees are allowed up to 90 days in which they can make up time for work missed due to adverse weather.
+After the 90 day expiration date,

 - Any time not made up must be charged to leave (i.e., Vacation, Comp, or Bonus) OR

 - The Leave Administrator must adjust the employee's next paycheck.

 To charge Leave Time for expired Adverse Weather Time Taken, the employee performs two transactions in the Web Leave System.

 - In the Web Leave System, at the Submit Request page, enter a leave transaction as vacation, comp, or bonus leave.
 Include a description in the Comments section (e.g., "2 hours of vacation taken to clear expired adverse weather time taken").